awslabs/multi-model-server/docker/README.md

 [//]: # "All the references in this file should be actual links because this file would be used by docker hub.
 DO NOT use relative links or section tagging."

-# Using Containers with MXNet Model Server
+# Using Containers with Multi Model Server

-MXNet Model Server (MMS) can be used with any container service.
+Multi Model Server (MMS) can be used with any container service.
 In this guide, you will learn how to run MMS with Docker.

 ## Contents of this Document
 * [Quickstart](https://github.com/awslabs/multi-model-server/blob/master/docker/README.md#quickstart)